WhistlingZephyr/WhistlingZephyr.github.io/content/posts/cheat-sheets-for-programmers.md

 ## Going Ahead

-If you enjoy reading through list of things, you may want to check out the [sindresorhus/awesome](https://github.com/sindresorhus/awesome) repository or the [awesome-list](https://github.com/topics/awesome-list) topic on GitHub.
+If you enjoy reading through lists of things, you may want to check out the [sindresorhus/awesome](https://github.com/sindresorhus/awesome) repository or the [awesome-list](https://github.com/topics/awesome-list) topic on GitHub.
 Cheat.sh's maintainer has [awesome-console-services](https://github.com/chubin/awesome-console-services) that you might find fun to tinker with.

 ## Acknowledgements